mayomacam/python-projects/readme.md

 ### 10.Building a Better Contact Sheet
 In this creating a contact sheet with different color of same text image.(created while learning PIL)

+### 11.The hearts of the cards game
+In this i am using pygame to create a guessing game that what will next card type from yu-gi-oh series.